ZakKemble/libmcp2221/README.md

 | Flash password protection | Not yet implemented
 | C++ and C# wrappers       | Not yet implemented

-*Reading clock out duty cycle is not documented in the datasheet, but the Microchip library seems to support it.

 ## Documentation
 [Doxygen pages](http://zkemble.github.io/libmcp2221/)